Chapter 7: Management and Accountability

 - develops a common vision for the Department's information technology and security requirements

-- oversees data requirements and determines data-collection priorities
+- oversees data and information requirements and determines collection priorities

 - recommends IT and security funding priorities